Last Updated on March 31, 2021

 On August 16, Ecuador has officially reopened its borders for tourism.
 Visitors from all countries including the US are allowed to enter without the mandatory quarantine.
-However, all visitors must submit a negative COVID PCR test, taken no longer than 10 days before arrival.
+However, all visitors must submit a negative COVID PCR test, taken no longer than 3 days before arrival, or present proof of complete vaccination.
 Those who cannot submit a PCR test will be tested on arrival and must go on quarantine while waiting for the results.

 Related post: Ecuador reopening for tourism.

 Egypt once again welcomed travelers back when it reopened its borders on July 1.
 Travelers may require a COVID-19 test showing a negative result taken at most 72 hours prior to arrival to Egypt and must also complete and present a completed health form.

 Also Read: Egypt Has Reopened its Borders for Tourists As Of July 1st